Trickfilm400/primagas-api/Readme.md

 This NPM package provides a full nodejs-api for the Primagas-Website to fetch data of your account, your gas tank and more.

-**Note**: As of July 2023, there is a new customer portal, which is a complete rewrite of the old one.
-This script will currently not work with the new one and the old one is offline.
+~~Note: As of July 2023, there is a new customer portal, which is a complete rewrite of the old one.
+This script will currently not work with the new one and the old one is offline.~~

 Some information about the new portal:
 - OAuth2 Authorization URL: `https://depgprodaadb2c.b2clogin.com/depgprodaadb2c.onmicrosoft.com/b2c_1a_signinorsignup/oauth2/v2.0/authorize`